jonnonz1/nz-statute-book/acts/public/1996/hazardous-substances-and-new-organisms-act-1996.md

 (8) In determining whether any appointment under this section should be renewed or whether a new appointment should be made, the Minister shall consider whether the territorial authority is capable of exercising its powers, functions, and duties under this Act, and, if the Minister considers the territorial authority is so capable, the territorial authority shall be directed by the Minister to resume those powers, functions, and duties.

 ### 102 Building Act 2004
-(1) Where an enforcement officer believes that any building or sitework does not comply with the Building Act 2004, the enforcement officer shall, by notice in writing, give to the appropriate territorial authority details of the respects in which the building or sitework is believed not to comply.
+(1) Where an enforcement officer believes that any building or building work does not comply with the Building Act 2004, the enforcement officer shall, by notice in writing, give to the appropriate territorial authority details of the respects in which the building or building work is believed not to comply.
-(2) For the purposes of this section, the terms building, sitework, and territorial authority have the meanings ascribed to them by the Building Act 2004.
+(2) For the purposes of this section, the terms building, building work, and territorial authority have the meanings ascribed to them by the Building Act 2004.

-### 103 Powers of entry for inspection
+### 103 Powers of entry for inspection relating to new organisms
-(1) Any enforcement officer may, at any reasonable time,—for the purpose of inspection to— (a) go on, into, under, and over any premises (excluding dwellings); or (b) with the consent of the occupier, go on, into, under, and over a dwelling— (c) monitor compliance with the conditions or controls on any hazardous substance or new organism in any premises where a hazardous substance or new organism approved under this Act is located; or
+(1) Any enforcement officer may, at any reasonable time,—for the purpose of inspection to— (a) go on, into, under, and over any premises (excluding dwellings); or (b) with the consent of the occupier, go on, into, under, and over a dwelling— (c) monitor compliance with the conditions or controls on any new organism in any premises where a new organism approved under this Act is located; or
-  (d) determine the nature of any substance or organism in the premises; or (e) determine whether or not any person is complying with a compliance order.
+  (d) determine the nature of any organism in the premises; or (e) determine whether or not any person is complying with a compliance order.
 (2) For the purposes of subsection (1), an enforcement officer may— (a) take samples of water, air, soil, any substance, or any organism; and